FanRescue/fanrescue-proposals/_docs/system-prompt.md

    - Always write the word in title case, spelled out, not the numeral.
 4. **`SITE_ADDRESS_SHORT`** = the first line of the site address (the part before the first comma).

 You do NOT calculate any cleaning price yourself.
-Both prices come from the user's brief.
+All prices come from the user's brief.

 ## Required fields — if missing, stop and ask